chrisjsewell/react-aiida-app/README.md

 - Improve package build/packaging tooling for use as module in JupyterLab:
   - Currently I'm just copying the `.ts[x]` files into the JupyterLab `src/reactApp` folder and that works, but like to have it as a seperate module for install from npm.
-  - the react-app packages the app to be run as a standalone web-site and so (a) includes all the types and testing libraries in dependencie (see <https://github.com/facebook/create-react-app/issues/6180>)  (b) does not compile the JS into a place that is automatically used by `npm publish` (i.e. installing from npm does not give you the package as a module)
+  - the react-app packages the app to be run as a standalone web-site and so (a) includes all the types and testing libraries in dependencies (see <https://github.com/facebook/create-react-app/issues/6180>)  (b) does not compile the JS into a place that is automatically used by `npm publish` (i.e. installing from npm does not give you the package as a module)
   - also there is no prettier configuration for formatting and the eslint seems quite permissive
   - See: <https://reactjs.org/docs/code-splitting.html>
   - Need to eject project?
 See: <https://medium.com/curated-by-versett/dont-eject-your-create-react-app-b123c5247741>